 A Faithful Brother

 5 Beloved, you show great faithfulness3 whenever you act to help the brothers, even though4 they are strangers to you; 6 and they themselves5 have testified about your love before the church.
 You will do well to send them on their way in a manner worthy of God, 7 for they have gone out on behalf of the Name, accepting nothing from the Gentiles.
 8 Therefore we should support such men, so that we ourselves may become co-laborers for6 the truth.

 A False Brother

-9 I wrote something to the church, but Diotrephes, who wants to be first among them, will not acknowledge our authority.7 10 For this reason, if I come, I will call attention to his deeds,8 how with wicked words he is constantly bringing empty accusations against us.9 Moreover, not being satisfied with that,10 he not only refuses to welcome the brothers himself, but also stands in the way11 of those who would like to do so, throwing them out of the church!
+9 I wrote something to the church, but Diotrephes, who desires to be first among them, will not acknowledge our authority.7 10 For this reason, if I come, I will call attention to what he is doing,8 how with wicked words he is constantly bringing baseless accusations against us.9 Moreover, not being satisfied with that,10 he not only refuses to welcome the brothers himself, but also stands in the way11 of those who would like to do so, throwing them out of the church!
 11 Beloved, do not imitate what is evil, but what is good.
 He who does what is good is from God; he who does what is evil has not seen God.

 Commendation, Hope, and Greeting

 12 Demetrius has received a good testimony from everyone—including the truth itself.
 And we too bring the same testimony, and you know that our testimony is true.
 13 I have many things to write to you, but I don’t want to write you with pen and ink; 14 instead, I hope to see you shortly, and we will speak face to face.

 Peace be with you.
 The friends greet you.
 Greet all the friends by name.

 - Lit. testified to the truth of you